chuckcho/youtube-8m-axon/README.md

 ```

 ### Validation performance
-The GAP performance of the final model, evaluated on an Axon-official validate set should be approximatedly 85%.
+The GAP performance of the final model trained with the above command, evaluated on an Axon-official validate set should be approximatedly 85%.
 The following was used to run evaluation (note the validation is one tenth of the whole validation dataset).
-See [axon-baseline-eval.sh] for detail.
+See [axon-baseline-eval.sh](axon-baseline-eval.sh) for detail.
 ```
 python eval.py \
   --eval_data_pattern="/media/6TB/videos/yt8m-v2/frame/validate???5.tfrecord" \